 At Northwestern College in Watertown, Wisconsin, Pastor received a solid foundation in the Biblical languages (Greek and Hebrew).
 He also studied some German and Latin, as well as other liberal arts subjects.
 It turned out that his Academy credits for the first year of science and math already exceeded the requirements at NWC.
 This allowed him to take extra make-up courses that were needed due to his attendance at public schools throughout his career, and still graduate after four years (in 1994).
 While at NWC, he sang in the choir, played in the band, helped form a pop/rock band with some friends, took some piano lessons, and most importantly, met Erica Bode.

 Pastor’s Norwegian Lutheran family heritage and an attraction to a smaller school environment led him to enter Bethany Lutheran Theological Seminary in Mankato, Minnesota.
 Most NWC graduates go on to the WELS Seminary in Mequon, Wisconsin.
-Partway through his second year, he married his college sweetheart, Erica in 1995.
+Partway through his second year, his college sweetheart, Erica, became his beloved bride.
 She supported them as he finished school.
 The fourth year of instruction was a vicarage at Mount Olive Lutheran Church in Mankato, under Pastor Don Moldstad (now chaplain at Bethany Lutheran College).
 When he graduated from BLTS in 1998, Pastor was assigned to serve Grace Lutheran Church in Madison, Wisconsin.
 Just before being ordained there, Erica and Pastor took a few weeks for an overseas trip to Norway.
 There he had the privilege of bringing greetings from the ELS to the Lutheran Confessional Church (LBK) of Sweden and Norway, the pleasure of connecting with some of his distant roots there, and the great privilege and pleasure of getting to stay and visit with some wonderful people.

 In 2014 the church in The Dalles decided to start an elementary school including grades 1-4.
 Two years later it was time to expand to upper grades with another teacher who could serve permanently as principal.
 It was difficult to find a teacher comfortable with being principal of a classical school, an expansion project, and a move to the West.
 It was easier to call a new pastor.
 So the church decided to extend the teacher/principal call to Pastor Jacobsen, and then call a second pastor to serve the needs of the parish.
 It was a very challenging prospect, and though he loved parish work, the needs of the church, school, and family led him to accept that call.